Jake-Carter/MaximSDK_RPI/README.md

 All of the SDK libraries, drivers, compilers, and debuggers are linked based on the installation path of the MAXIM_RPI MSDK.
 In order to tell VSCode where to find the MSDK installation, we have to add in the `MAXIM_PATH` variable to this user settings file.
 An important thing to note is that while Linux recognizes the `~` symbol as a shortcut to the home directory, VSCode cannot resolve this type of file path.
 That means that you have to type out the full file path of your MSDK installation.
 We are also going to use the user settings file to disable automatic updates for VSCode and the VSCode extensions.

+In case some additional setting(s) were already configured in the user settings file, make sure to leave them and append this information.
 An example for a username of "analog-person" should look sometihng like the following:

 ```
 MAXIM_PATH="/home/analog-person/MaximSDK_RPI",